Valgus vs varus

-The terms valgus and varus refer to angulation (or bowing) within the shaft of a bone or at a joint.
+The terms valgus and varus refer to angulation (or bowing) within the shaft of a bone or at a joint in the coronal plane.

 It is determined by the distal part being more medial or lateral than it should be.
 Whenever the distal part is more lateral, it is called valgus.
 Whenever the distal part is more medial, it is called varus.
 Therefore, when the apex of a joint points medially, the deformity, if any, would be called valgus, as the distal part points laterally.